vipinsun/TokenTaxonomyFramework-pub/taxonomy-artifact-format.md

 Artifacts are versioned as well, using a version folder and a version number defined in the ArtifactSymbol.
 The most recent version, regardless of its number is stored in a folder called `latest` within the artifact folder name.
 Previous versions will be in version number folders, where each artifact file for that version is maintained.

-An artifact is referenced by its ArtifactSymbol, which includes its version.
+An artifact is referenced by its ArtifactSymbol, which includes its version, but its Id (GUID/UUID) is its unique identifier and used as its index in the TOM.
 A reference that does not specify a version will default to latest.

 ## Primary JSON Artifact File Format